 In §6 we develop new structural theorems.
-In §6.1 we develop an abstraction of the GI/GI/1queueing problem that applies to other models in addition to the GI/GI/1 queue, provided that the objective function inherits the structure established for the GI/GI/1 model in Lemma 1 in §6.2.
-In that context, Theorem 2 establishes sufficient conditions for a stationary point to be a threepoint distribution, while Theorem 3 establishes the sufficient conditions for the special two-point distributions F_0 and F_u to be stationary points of the optimization.
+In §6.1 we develop an abstraction of the GI/GI/1 queueing problem that applies to other models in addition to the GI/GI/1 queue, provided that the objective function inherits the structure established for the GI/GI/1 model in Lemma 1 in §6.2.
+In that context, Theorem 2 establishes sufficient conditions for a stationary point to be a three-point distribution, while Theorem 3 establishes the sufficient conditions for the special two-point distributions $F_0$ and $F_u$ to be stationary points of the optimization.
 In §7 we prove Theorems 2 and 3.
 We prove Theorem 2 by applying Lemma 2 which establishes that an LP has a unique solution if and only if its dual has a nondegenerate optimal solution.
 We extend the proof of Theorem 3 to establish Theorem 4 for more complicated functional forms.
 We present numerical examples illustrating Theorem 3 (a) in §8.
-More examples appear in the appendix.
+More examples appear in the supplement Chen and Whitt (2021c).